autumnai/leaf/doc/src/layer-lifecycle.md

 # Layer Lifecycle

 In [2.
 Layers](./layers.html) we have already seen a little bit about how to construct a `Layer` from a `LayerConfig`.
-In this chapter we take a closer look on what happens inside Leaf when initializing a `Layer`, when running the `forward` of a `Layer` and when running the `backward`.
+In this chapter, we take a closer look at what happens inside Leaf when initializing a `Layer` when running the `.forward` of a `Layer` and when running the `.backward`.
 In the next chapter [2.2 Create a Network](./building-networks.html) we then apply our knowledge to construct deep networks via the container layer.

-Initialization (`from_config`), `forward` and `backward` are the three most important methods of a `Layer` and describe basically the entire API.
-Now we take a closer look on what happens inside Leaf, when these methods are called.
+Initialization (`::from_config`), `.forward` and `.backward` are the three most important methods of a `Layer` and describe basically the entire API.
+Let's take a closer look at what happens inside Leaf, when these methods are called.

 ### Initialization